Analysis | Are Americans growing warier of more government just as Biden tries to pass his big agenda?

 Biden, House Speaker Nancy Pelosi (D-Calif.) and Senate Majority Leader Charles E. Schumer (D-N.Y.) haven’t yet found consensus on the exact size or the individual pieces of the package to assure passage.
 Inside the administration there is a general sense of progress, the belief that, if many issues remain unresolved, all sides are now closer to agreement than they were a few weeks ago, when House progressive balked and forced Pelosi twice to delay a vote on a bipartisan infrastructure package.

-That may be accurate but meanwhile the ongoing public debate continues to flare, as it did last week between Sens.
+That may be accurate, but meanwhile the ongoing public debate continues to flare, as it did last week between Sens.
 Bernie Sanders (I-Vt.), who is fighting to preserve as much of the $3.5 trillion as possible, and Joe Manchin III (D-W.Va.), who has said he favors something around $1.5 trillion.
 No one takes seriously that either Sanders or Manchin has drawn an uncrossable red line on the size of the package.
 Meanwhile, Sen. Kyrsten Sinema (D-Ariz.), the other most prominent holdout next to Manchin, has signaled problems with some of the tax pieces in the package.

 Ultimately everyone will have to give ground lest the Biden agenda end up collapsing near the finish line.
-Still, no one seems to know right now what the magic number will be nor is it clear just what the combination of programs will be.
+Still, no one seems to know right now what the magic number will be, nor is it clear just what the combination of programs will be.
 Democratic leaders have signaled growing urgency on the need to come together.
 At some point, it will be the president’s call, in consultation with Pelosi and Schumer, to settle on something and persuade all sides to get behind it.
 He has shown patience or passivity, depending on the perspective, but the time for choosing is not far into the future.

 Biden and his team built this agenda in the fall of 2020 and the earliest days of this year, at a point when the pandemic was raging and when unmet needs seemed to demand what has been described as a transformative set of programs.
-The needs are still there but after Biden sells his own party on the final shape of the package, he will then need to keep selling it to the public.
+The needs are still there, but after Biden sells his own party on the final shape of the package, he will then need to keep selling it to the public.
 Then he’ll need to show that has delivered results they can feel and not just a number.